pjweave/pjweave.github.io/_posts/2025-02-19-github-actions-importer.markdown

 ## Install the Github Actions Importer

-When the Codespace spins up, you will be presented with a bash shell; incidently, the look and feel of Codespace will be familiar to those developers used to Microsoft Visual Studio Code (Microsoft code-reuse in action!).
+When the Codespace finishes spinning up, you will be presented with a bash shell; incidently, the look and feel of the Codespace will be familiar to those developers used to working in Microsoft Visual Studio Code (Microsoft code-reuse in action!).
 Enter the following command in your shell prompt to install the Github Actions importer:

 ```bash
 gh extension install github/gh-actions-importer